sathyasjali/Nanopore_directRNAsequencing/README.md

 4. Docker

 ### Note
-- Modify the 'nextflow.config' file for Linux systems by changing the executor to 'local' and setting the appropriate paths for your environment.
+- Modify the `nextflow.config` file for Linux systems by changing the executor to 'local' and setting the appropriate paths for your environment.
 For example:
-- Modify the 'nextflow.config' file for linux system
+- Modify the `nextflow.config` file for linux system

 ### How to run?
 1. Install Miniconda specific to your OS and then install NextFlow